NIAENGD/ReimagineDoomscrolling/README.md

 ```

 Windows users can run `run_app.bat` for a small menu that installs or
-uninstalls the requirements, updates the repository and launches the
+uninstalls the requirements.
+The menu also includes an option to update the
-server.
+repository from GitHub before launching the server.
 A separate
 `package.py` script creates a distributable zip containing the server
 and Chrome extension: